ValenciaArcega/my-brain/development-course/notes-typescript.md

 # Arrays

-> Two ways of typing arrays
+There are 2 ways of typing arrays []

 ```ts
 const languages = []; // ⛔️ By default is "never"